 This documentation uses a number of terms as defined in the Jenkins UI.
 For a full list of the Jenkins terms, see the Jenkins user documentation.

-Agent A machine which connects to a Jenkins master and executes tasks when directed by the master.1
+A machine which connects to a Jenkins master and executes tasks when directed by the Agent master.1 various user interfaces for Jenkins.2

 Job A deprecated term, synonymous with project.